ffortefct/observability/README.md

 ### Tracing System

-As mentioned previously, it's possible to collect spans through OpenTelemetry sidecar containers or by a set of independently deployed collectors (DaemonSet by default).
+As mentioned previously, it's possible to collect spans through OpenTelemetry sidecar containers or by a set of independently deployed collectors (as a DaemonSet by default).

 In turn, those collectors forward the spans to the Jaeger Collector and runs them through a processing pipeline (validates and performs transformations).
-After that, it publishes them in Kafka so the Injester can read, index and store in the storage backend, Elasticsearch (independent of the one used by the ECK stack).
+After that, it publishes them in Kafka so the Injester can read, index and store in a storage backend - Elasticsearch (independent of the one used by the General Purpose ECK stack).

-Given the Jaeger Query, you can use Grafana to visualize the produced traces.
+With the Jaeger Query, you can use Grafana to visualize the produced traces.

 There're two CronJobs in charge of maintain the backend storage:
-  - **Index Cleaner**: garbage collects older indexes based on a given schedule;
+  - **Index Cleaner**: garbage collector for older indexes based on a given schedule;
   - **Rollover**: rolls the write alias to a new index with a given schedule on supplied conditions.

 Schedules of both components follow the [Kubernetes Schedule syntax](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/#schedule-syntax).

 ### General Purpose ECK Stack